supapraisekb/printf/README.md

 This is a group project by

-Ifeanyi, Adaeze and Eze, Ihendu Praise.
+Ifeanyi, Ada and Eze, Ihendu Praise.

 printf in C language is used to format and output contents to the standard output.